andrewjmeier/TableTop.JS/README.md

     };

+If you get an error about a function not existing - be sure that the methods are above the inheritance declaration.

-Notice that we could include double jumps here with a few more lines of code -- after this tutorial, try it yourself!
+Notice that we could include double jumps here with a few more lines of code - after this tutorial, try it yourself!

 You can refresh the game at this point to try moving around - invalid moves should raise an error in the console, and you shouldn't be able to perform anything illegal.

+### Game Over

 At this point, there's only one more thing we need to define in our game class (as indicated by the warnings in the console): how do we tell who won the game?
 The default TurnMap will call the bool function game.playerDidWin(player) to find out this information.
 Let's implement that now: